 This is common sense.
 It is easier to take a small action than it is to take a big one.

-The first option sounds more effective, but is it sustainable?
+The first option sounds more powerful, but is it sustainable?
 Highly likely not.

-This is because if you start big, it takes a lot of your energy and time.
+This is because when you start big, it takes a lot of your energy and time.
 And when the resistance is high, your chances of giving up on it will be high too.

-Thus, if you want to make your habit sticks, make sure you start small.
+Thus, if you want to make your habit stick, make sure you start small.
 The key is to make the action easy to carry out so that the resistance will be lowered.

 When something is easy to do, like brushing your teeth, you will never question yourself if you should do it.
 You just do.

 As I mentioned above, when the resistance is small, it is easier to carry out the task.
 And this actually prevents you from feeling overwhelming and paralysis.

 Imagine you want to write a 300 pages book.
 You’re so pumped up with the idea because you believe your book can sell thousands of copies.
 So, you set a target to finish the book in a week.
 Do you think this is achievable?

 Well, there is a possibility, right?
 But, is the probability high?
 It just makes you feel overwhelmed.